nikhil/nikhil.github.io/_posts/2015-10-18-Unity-Navigation-and-Animation.markdown

   count: 2
 - type: csharp
   count: 3
+- type: csharp
+  count: 4
+- type: csharp
+  count: 5

 ---

 In this post we will discuss the implementation of Navigation and Animation in Unity.
-The projects were created by a team of 3 as part of a class project for Introduction to Computer Science at Rutgers University.
+The projects were created by a team of 3 as part of a class project for Introduction to Computer Graphics at Rutgers University.

 ####Team Members: